ngx-metaui/rules/DEV-INFO.md

- ## How to release new version to NPM
+ ## How to publish new version to NPM

  If you need to publish new version to the npm repo you need to run `./scripts/npmPublish.sh` and also understand what it does.
-You might notice that our `package.json` under `/rules` has instead of actual version a `"VERSION_PLACEHOLDER"`.
+You might notice that our `package.json` under `/rules` has a `"VERSION_PLACEHOLDER"` as a version.
 We are not hardcoding version within its source
  `package.json` rather we are using the same method angular does which is:
  * Build binaries into `./dist` folder
  * Read version from just released main `package.json`